Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

     page, then the one on [the software stacks][softwarestacks] and then re-read this page as you will get more information out of it.

+Software on LUMI can be accessed through modules.
+With the help of the `module` command, you will be able to load and unload the desired compilers, tools and libraries.

 Software modules allow you to control which software and versions are available in your environment.
 Modules contain the necessary information to allow you to run a particular application or provide you access to a particular library so